-Our board is responsible for overseeing management in the execution of its responsibilities and for assessing our general approach to risk management.
-In addition, an overall review of risk is inherent in the board's consideration of our business, long-term strategies and other matters presented to our board.
-Our board exercises its risk oversight responsibilities periodically as part of its meetings and also through its standing committees, each of which is responsible for overseeing various components of enterprise risk as summarized below.
+Our Board is responsible for overseeing management in the execution of its responsibilities and for assessing our general approach to risk management.
+In addition, an overall review of risk is inherent in the Board's consideration of our business, long-term strategies and other matters presented to our Board.
+Our Board exercises its risk oversight responsibilities periodically as part of its meetings and also through its standing committees, each of which is responsible for overseeing various components of enterprise risk as summarized on the following page.

 Board/Committee Primary Areas of Risk Oversight Full Board Oversight of strategic, financial and execution risks in connection with the Company's business operations and the operating environment.
 Audit Committee Oversight of risks related to financial matters (particularly financial reporting and accounting practices and policies) and significant tax, legal and compliance matters.
-Nominating and Corporate Governance Committee Oversight of risks associated with director independence, potential conflicts of interest, management succession planning and overall board effectiveness.
+Nominating and Corporate Governance Committee Oversight of risks associated with director independence, potential conflicts of interest, management and Board succession planning and overall Board effectiveness.
 Compensation Committee Oversight of risks associated with compensation policies, plans and practices, including whether the compensation program provides appropriate incentives that do not encourage excessive risk taking.

-Senior management is responsible for assessing and managing risk, including strategic, operational, regulatory, investment and execution risks, on a day-to-day basis, including the creation of appropriate risk management programs.
-The board periodically reviews information presented by senior management regarding the assessment and management of the Company's risk.
+Senior management is responsible for assessing and managing risk, including strategic, operational, regulatory, investment and execution risks, on a day-today basis, including the creation of appropriate risk management programs.
+The Board periodically reviews information presented by senior management regarding the assessment and management of the Company's risk.

-Our board's role in risk oversight of the Company is consistent with our leadership structure, with the Chief Executive Officer and other members of senior management having responsibility for assessing and managing our risk exposure, and our board and its committees providing oversight in connection with those efforts.
+Our Board's role in risk oversight of the Company is consistent with our leadership structure, with the Chief Executive Officer and other members of senior management having responsibility for assessing and managing our risk exposure, and our Board and its committees providing oversight in connection with those efforts.
 We believe this division of risk management responsibilities provides a consistent and effective approach for identifying, managing and mitigating risks throughout the Company.